-A jewellery shop in Luxor – an American tourist has decided on a ring he would like to buy and all is going well ………that is until he asks if it is possible for the jeweller to cover the ring in gold – it’s a silver ring.
-He wants a silver/gold ring that has been made in Egypt for himself (some special significance for him to have the two metals combined).
-The jeweller is getting more upset and defensive by the minute because he thinks the customer is accusing him of trying to pawn off silver as white gold.
-At the same time the American, is getting increasingly frustrated at his own inability to make the jeweller understand what he wants and is bewildered by the emotional behavior of the man behind the counter…….they had been getting along so well until now!
+A jewellery shop in Luxor.
+An American tourist has decided on a ring he would like to buy and all is going well.
+Until he asks if it is possible for the jeweller to cover the ring in gold, it’s a silver ring.
+He wants a silver/gold ring that has been made in Egypt for himself.
+Apparently there is some special significance for him to have the two metals combined.
+The jeweller, even though he speaks good english is getting more upset and defensive by the minute.
+He thinks the customer is accusing him of trying to pawn off silver as white gold.
+At the same time the American is getting increasingly frustrated at his own inability to make the jeweller understand what he wants.
+He is also bewildered by the emotional behavior of the man behind the counter.
+They had been getting along so well until now!

 The conversation gets more intense and heated by the second.
-Neither is aware that the conversation has now taken a turn for the worse, and become two different conversations – because each one is so intent on getting his own point of view across that neither one is REALLY listening to the other!
+Neither is aware that the conversation has taken a turn for the worse, and become two different conversations.
+Each man is so intent on getting his own point of view across that neither one is REALLY listening to the other!

-The jeweller is an acquaintance of mine and I decide to intervene.
-When I pointed out what was happening everyone had a laugh about it and the situation was resolved.
+The jeweller is an acquaintance of mine so I decided to intervene.
+When I pointed out what was happening everyone had a good laugh about it.

-We don’t understand the differences in our ways of doing business, and when we see the differences we (foreigners) can’t understand why the Egyptians are not conducting their business the way we do – boy does this lead to frustration!
+Foreign visitors find it difficult to understand the Egyptian mentality when it comes to business.
+This surfaces usually only when a problem develops.
+We (foreigners) can’t understand why the Egyptians don’t conduct their business the way we do.
 We don’t understand that our laws are different, we cannot for the most part comprehend the Egyptian legal system at all!
 We don’t understand how our attitudes differ in regards to food (and I don’t mean the menu!), sex, love, marriage, children, life, death and morality.

-4 TIPS FOR CLEAR COMMUNICATION while in EGYPT
+4 TIPS for CLEAR COMMUNICATION while in EGYPT – seriously

 - Ask the question 3 times – second and third time…look intently into the eyes of the person you are speaking with. – I am not trying to be smart or funny here!